Db

 The id is obtained using understand.Ent.id().
 This should only be called for identifiers that have been obtained while the database has remained open.
 When a database is reopened, the identifier is not guaranteed to remain consistent and refer to the same entity.

-ents([kindstring]) list[understand.Ent]
+ents(kindstring='') list[understand.Ent]

-Return a list entities in the database.
+Return a list of entities in the database.

 Parameters: